keras-team/keras-cv/README.md

 training and inference pipelines for common use cases such as image classification, object detection, image segmentation, image data augmentation, etc.

-KerasCV can be understood as a horizontal extension of the Keras API: they're new first-party Keras objects (layers, metrics, etc) that are too specialized to be added to core Keras, but that receive the same level of polish and backwards compatibility guarantees as the rest of the Keras API and that are maintained by the Keras team itself (unlike TFAddons).
+KerasCV can be understood as a horizontal extension of the Keras API: the components are new first-party Keras objects (layers, metrics, etc) that are too specialized to be added to core Keras, but that receive the same level of polish and backwards compatibility guarantees as the rest of the Keras API and that are maintained by the Keras team itself (unlike TFAddons).

-# No Goals
+# Non-Goals
 - **KerasCV is not a repository of blackbox end-to-end solutions (like TF Hub or ModelGarden).**

     For the time being, it is focused on modular and reusable building blocks.
 We expect models in